Leyrer-PNP/domino-c-api-samples/samples/misc/itemmisc/readme.txt

 PURPOSE
 -------
-This program modifies an item value in a document and then copies the item to another document in the same view and renames it.
+This program modifies an item value with modified length in a document and compares the modified item values are equal.
+It copies the item to another document in the same view and renames it.
 It also checks that the documents in the view have a $Readers field.

 ENVIRONMENTS